- Judah Jog-a-Thon Raises $29,000 for Its Music Program December 12, 2014

 Get East Sac Preservation Updates Right in your Email!

 Click here to get your ad on our site as a sponsor.

 Category Archives: Uncategorized

-Businesses committed to the 2014 event are Compton’s Market, Run to Feed the Hungry event producer Rich Hanna, Shields Electric, Law Office of Stephanie Glorioso Epolite, Firefly Art, East Sac Barber Shop and Full Bleed Screen Apparel Printing.
+New this year, the Jog-a-Thon implemented a sponsorship program which included title sponsor Pettit Gilwee of Lyon Real Estate, as well as businesses sponsors: Compton’s Market, Run to Feed the Hungry event producer Rich Hanna, Shields Electric, Law Office of Stephanie Glorioso Epolite, Firefly Art, East Sac Barber Shop, East Sac Give Back and Full Bleed Screen Apparel Printing.